IBM/model-mgmt-on-watson-studio-local/README.md

     > Important: The endpoints will end with the string `/trigger`.
 Delete that portion of the URL as the script will append either `/trigger` or `/status` to the endpoints, as needed.

-* Finish by saving the new version of the script.
+* Finish by saving the new version of the script by clicking on the `Save` icon located at the top right side of the page.

 ![](doc/source/images/studio-modify-script-2.png)